 I love carving jack o'lanterns and do gothic haunted houses, castles and stuff for my house and friends and relatives and I thought I'd do a dragon this year so I made some stencils which anyone can download and use.
 Above you'll find three dragons , a hard version and medium and easy versions.
-We also have a 'Castell Coch' stencil here for those of you who prefer 'creepy castle' designs.
+We also have an easy 'Castell Coch' stencil here for those of you who prefer a castle.
 The dragon is an emblem of Wales and can be seen on the national flag:-'Y Ddraig Goch'.
 So if you are Welsh or of Welsh descent carving a dragon pumpkin is a superb way of celebrating Halloween and your 'Welshness' at the same time.
 If not, well, it's a great motif anyway.

 There are pictures of the dragons on this page, both in outline and as finished products.
 Full directions are included with each of the Dragon Stencil downloads.
 If you try one of our stencil patterns please feel free to send us a picture or post in the comments box below.
 Read on for an account of some interesting Welsh Halloween customs.

 The easy and medium design patterns can be carved out or done by scraping away the outer rind and hollowing out the pumpkin to leave a thin wall of pumpkin meat in the areas in black.
 The hard pattern is better done by the second method i.e. not actually carving out sections but scraping away the outer rind and hollowing out the pumpkin to leave a thin wall of pumpkin meat in the areas in black below.

 Cut out black sections with X-Acto knife and trace on pumpkin with crayon or wipe erase marker OR hold stencil over pumpkin surface and poke around silhouette of black areas with pin, then remove stencil and carve sections outlined by holes.